jessieren/VirFinder/README.md

     userModDir <- file.path(find.package("VirFinder"))
     userModName <- "modTara"

-The input sequences are then fragmented into fixed lengths of 0.5 kb, 1kb and 3kb.
+The input sequences are then split into non-overlapping fragments of fixed lengths of 0.5 kb, 1kb and 3kb.
 The k-tuple frequencies are counted for each fragments.
 The length of the k-tuple need to be specified.
 The longer k-tuple can describe better the difference between virus and host sequences,